ElephtAI/Learning-Notes/Paper_sum.md

                 2. employ **random walk** and **sliding window** to <u>extract the sequences of the nodes or subgraphs</u> -> **[affected sequences of subgraphs in the network]**
                 3. the model <u>inherits all the retained nodes and parameter vectors and implements a new **stochastic gradient-based model** to update the changed nodes and parameter vectors</u>
             - Therefore, we only need to update vectors in affected subgraph
+            - **Assumption**: the influence of <u>structural changes</u> on representation learning is partial in **neighborhoods/sub-graphs** for limited adjacency matrix float:
+                1. <u>locate the metabolic sub-graphs by **local random walk** in retraining</u>
+                2. **For newly added nodes or edges**: <u>implement the random walk only on the sub-graphs to generate sequences of vertices</u>
+                3. **For the vanished nodes or edges**: <u>implement the random walk on the sub-graphs to generate sequences of vertices following the same rule</u>
+                4. re-count the frequency for each vertex appearing in the above sequences, and add/subtract its into/from the frequencies generated in the old network ===> <u>get the latest noise distribution</u>
+            - For **fast training** in dynamic network scenario, adopt a strategy:
+                - > inherits the vertexes and the parameter vectors through changes in the netwrok structures
         - **[2]** solid theoretical analyses show that: the proposal **guarantees the boundness of the objective difference and the convergence when the training network scale is infinitely large** (*empirial study also verifies the boundary and moments of the network dynmaic change*)
         - **[3]** Experiments on <u>multiple large real-world network datasets show both the **efficiency** and **effectiveness** of the proposed **ISGNS** on **multi-label classfication** and **link prediction tasks**</u>
     - <u>**Other Notes**</u>: